Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/09-post-link-recompile/README.md

 Before starting this tutorial, run the following steps:

 1. Set up your platform by running the `xilinx-versal-common-v2022.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
 This script sets up the `SYSROOT` and `CXX` variables.
-If the script is not present, you **must** run the `xilinx-versal-common-v2022.1/sdk.sh`.
+If the script is not present, you _must_ run the `xilinx-versal-common-v2022.1/sdk.sh`.
-2. Set up your ROOTFS to point to the xilinx-versal-common-v2022.1/rootfs.ext4
+2. Set up your ROOTFS to point to `xilinx-versal-common-v2022.1/rootfs.ext4`.
-3. Set up your IMAGE to point to xilinx-versal-common-v2022.1/Image.
+3. Set up your IMAGE to point to `xilinx-versal-common-v2022.1/Image`.
-4. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.
+4. Set up your `PLATFORM_REPO_PATHS` environment variable based on where you downloaded the platform.

 ## Accessing the Tutorial Reference Files